-$M_0 = c_i$ to the end marking $M = c_o$.2 We can see that by executing task B, we can reach markings c1 + c3 + c5 or c1 + c3 + c4 + c5 that mark c5, an unmarked input condition of task D in M. Also, markings c1 + c3 + c4, c1 + c3 + c4 + c5 could be reached by executing task B and they mark c4, an unmarked input condition of task C in M. As we can reach a new marking from M which can put a token in an unmarked input condition of the OR-join tasks C and D, neither task C or D should be enabled at M. If we consider a marking M' = c1 + c3 + c4, where all the input conditions of C (i.e., c1 and c4) are marked, then C would be enabled at M'.
-We will also enable task D at M' as it is not possible for another token to arrive at input condition c5.
-Note that in the scenario where we move from M to M', task D was not enabled in M and, although no tokens were added to the input conditions of this task, it got enabled in M'.
+The example in Figure 2 demonstrates an unstructured YAWL net with AND-split task A, AND-join task E, OR-split task B and OR-join tasks C and D. This example demonstrates the different behaviours of OR-joins in the context of two different markings.
+First consider a marking M = c1+c2+c3 where there is a token in input condition c1 of OR-join task C and in input condition c3 of OR-join task D. To determine whether tasks C and/or D should be enabled at M, we need to find out whether tokens could be put into c4 or c5 in the reachable markings from M. The reachability graph of Figure 3 shows the reachable markings from the initial marking $M_0 = c_i$ to the end marking $M = c_0$.1 We can see that by executing task B, we can reach markings c1 + c3 + c5 or c1 + c3 + c4 + c5 that mark c5, an unmarked input condition of task D in M. Also, markings c1 + c3 + c4, c1 + c3 + c4 + c5 could be reached by executing task B and they mark c4, an unmarked input condition of task C in M. As we can reach a new marking from M which can put a token in an unmarked input condition of the OR-join tasks C and D, neither task C or D should be enabled at M. If we consider a marking M' = c1+c3+c4, where all the input conditions of C (i.e., c1 and c4) are marked, then

-2 Note the overloading of notation, i.e., here c_o is a multiset denoting the marking with one token in condition c_o .
+1 Note the overloading of notation, i.e., here c_o is a multiset denoting the marking with one token in condition c_o .